zammad/zammad-org/src/en/contribute/style-guide.md

 This guide provides an overview of the content that should be included in the Zammad documentation, as well as formatting and style guidelines to ensure clarity and readability.

 The first sections are about general information and rules.
-A [section with useful examples](#basic-formatting-examples) follows at the end.
+A [section with examples](#examples) follows at the end.

 If you have questions, feel free to ask in our community.
 If you want to contribute, you may also want to have a look at our [contribution page](contribute) or [ask in an issue](https://github.com/zammad/zammad-org/issues){target=_blank}